“There is NO perfect sow housing. None. Nada.”

 Farmers do care for their animals by working as a team with veterinarians and animal nutritionists.
 Animal mistreatment on farms makes as much sense as a car dealer keying his inventory.
 And none of us are “keying cars.”

-I have included a few great videos of sow housing which gives you a better visualization of sow housing.
+I have included a few great videos of sow housing and information about pig farming.